TIMELINE OF MAJOR ACTIVITIES

 Administrative Support Planning Convening - With support from the Ford Foundation, UBW convenes a group of cultural producers, educators, agents, presenters and Executive Directors at The Mertz Gilmore Foundation to assist with programmatic planning for the UBW Choreographic Center.

 UBW Choreographic Fellowship Candidates Announced - With support from the Andrew W. Mellon Foundation, UBW announces five Choreographic Fellowship Candidates: Marjani Forté-Saunders, Francesca Harper, Marguerite Hemmings, Paloma McGregor and Amara Tabor-Smith.

 Administrative Support - With support from the New York Community Trust, UBW provides administrative support to three New York choreographers; Nora Chipaumire, Nia Love and Okwui Okpokwasili.

-Summer Leadership Institute - UBW provides six scholarships to emerging choreographers to participate in the 2017 SLI in Brooklyn, NY.
+Summer Leadership Institute - UBW provides scholarships to emerging choreographers to participate in the 2017 SLI at NYU.

 Dramaturgical Convening at Jacob's Pillow - UBW Choreographic Fellowship Candidates (Marjani Forté-Saunders, Francesca Harper, Marguerite Hemmings, Paloma McGregor, and Amara Tabor-Smith) convene with scholars and dramaturges (Lizzy Cooper Davis, Douglas Corbin, Gayle Fakete, John Perpener, and Talvin Wilks) to discuss and share methodologies around dramaturgical practice in dance and support for work exploring complex narratives that address culture, identity, and history.